 Demonstrations and Short-Term Loans in Michigan's Upper Peninsula

-The Superior Alliance for Independent Living Center (SAIL) has received a subcontract to provide device demonstrations to residents of the fifteen counties of the Upper Peninsula to explore the benefits of AT and make informed decisions.
-Michigan ’s Upper Peninsula is a remote, rural part of the state that is historically undeserved.
+The Superior Alliance for Independent Living Center (SAIL) has a subcontract to provide device demonstrations and short-term loans to residents of the fifteen counties of the Upper Peninsula to explore the benefits of assistive technology (AT) and make informed decisions.

 How to reach SAIL:

 1200 Wright St. Ste A Marquette, Mi 49855 (906) 228-5744 (800) 379-7245